Rolls-Royce Holdings: Acquisitions

 Following the acquisition of Goodrich by United Technologies Corporation in July 2012, Rolls-Royce announced it would purchase Goodrich's 50% share of Aero Engine Controls to become wholly owned by Rolls-Royce.

 At the June 2019 Paris Air Show, Rolls-Royce announced its acquisition of Siemens' electric propulsion branch (while they are partners on the E-Fan X demonstrator), to be completed in late 2019, employing 180 in Germany and Hungary.

 Divestment

-Siemens
+Energy gas turbine and compressor business

 In May 2014, Rolls-Royce sold its energy gas turbine and compressor business to Siemens for £785 million.

-Kongsberg
+Commercial marine business

 In July 2018, Rolls-Royce sold its commercial marine business to Kongsberg for £500 million.

 Nuclear services businesses

 In September 2019, Rolls-Royce agreed to sell its civil nuclear services businesses in the U.S., Canada, Mondragon France, and Gateshead UK to the Westinghouse Electric Company for an undisclosed sum.
 These businesses had a revenue of $70 million and about 500 employees in 2018.
 Rolls-Royce is keeping its nuclear new build and small modular reactor (SMR) business in the UK.
 In November 2020, the company announced plans to build up to 16 Rolls-Royce SMR nuclear plants across the UK, continuing its nuclear division operations.
 In December 2020 Rolls-Royce announced it would sell other foreign parts of its civil nuclear instrumentation and control business to Framatome as part of its post-COVID recovery plan, completing the deal involving over 550 employees in November 2021.